Characterization of a quantum bus between two driven qubits: Model and formalism

 \subsection{Dressed qubit-harmonic oscillator coupling}

 We study a qubit with transition frequency $\omega_q$, coupled to a harmonic oscillator with resonance frequency $\omega_h$.
 The Hamiltonian describing the coupling is (here and below $\hbar=k_B=1$)

-where $\hat{\sigma}_i$ are the Pauli matrices describing the qubit degrees of freedom, $\hat{a}^\dagger$ and $\hat{a}$ are the raising and lowering operators of the harmonic oscillator, and $g$ is the coupling strength, which depends on the coupling mechanism and its implementation.
+where $\hat{\sigma}_i$ are the Pauli matrices describing the qubit degrees of freedom, $\hat{a}^\dagger$ and $\hat{a}$ are the raising and lowering operators of the harmonic oscillator, respectively, and $g$ is the coupling strength, which depends on the coupling mechanism and its implementation.
 As described in Appendix~\ref{sec:spring effect}, within the rotating wave approximation, the coupling term describes the exchange of energy quanta between the qubit and the harmonic oscillator.
-If $\omega_q$ is of the order of $\omega_h$, the coupling between the subsystems leads to a sizable interaction between them.
+If $\omega_q$ is comparable to $\omega_h$, the coupling between the subsystems results in a significant interaction.
 However, the characteristic frequencies of the qubit and the bus may differ by several orders of magnitude.
-If the qubit transition frequency $\omega_q$ is much higher than $\omega_h$, the qubit may be driven by an input field in resonance with $\omega_q$ to dress the qubit with the desired eigenfrequency of the Rabi oscillations.
+If the detuning between the qubit and the harmonic oscillator is very high $\omega_q-\omega_h\gg g$, the qubit may be driven by an input field in resonance with $\omega_q$ to dress the qubit with the desired eigenfrequency of the Rabi oscillations $\Omega_R$, so that the dressed qubit is in near resonance with the oscillator $\Omega_R\sim\omega_h$.
 For instance, a spin qubit can be dressed by applying a microwave field.
 Its magnetic field component, pointing in a direction perpendicular to the dc field, dresses the spin qubit, as shown in Fig.~\ref{fig:sketch}(a).
+In this work we consider a low-frequency bus $\omega_h\ll\omega_q$.

 Here, we treat the driving field as a classical field interacting with the qubit.
 The Hamiltonian describing the dressed qubit-harmonic oscillator system then reads:

 where $\Omega_R$ and $\omega_d$ are the amplitude and frequency of the drive.
-Moreover, in order to accomplish an off-diagonal coupling between the dressed qubit and the harmonic oscillator and thereby allow for exchanging quanta between the two systems, we now assume that the oscillator couples to the bare qubit eigenstates diagonally (via the $\sigma_z$ term instead of the $\sigma_x$ term).
+Moreover, in order to accomplish an off-diagonal coupling between the dressed qubit and the harmonic oscillator and thereby allow for exchanging quanta between the two systems, we now assume that the oscillator couples to the bare qubit eigenstates diagonally (via the $\hat{\sigma}_z$ term instead of the $\hat{\sigma}_x$ term).
 In Sec.~\ref{sec:QME} we describe how to account for the damping and the thermal excitations introduced by the interaction.

 If the driving field detuning $\Delta=\omega_d-\omega_q$ is small compared to $\omega_d$ and $\omega_q$, we may work in the frame rotating with the drive, described by the unitary transformation $\hat{U}=e^{i\omega_d t \hat{\sigma}_z/2}$, and use the rotating-wave approximation to disregard the doubly rotating terms.
 This leads to $\hat{\tilde{H}}_\mathrm{dress} = \hat U \hat H_\mathrm{dress} \hat U^\dagger+i\partial_t \hat U \hat U^\dagger$ with